eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 ## Overview

-The EDDIE Framework is a software system deployed by eligible parties (EPs) to access customer energy data through standardized and consent-based processes.
+The EDDIE Framework is a software system deployed by Eligible Parties to access customer energy data through standardized and consent-based processes.
-Its main functionality is to abstract away the complexity of diverse regional data infrastructures (e.g., different formats, interfaces, and permission procedures), and to provide EPs with a unified interface to request and consume data.
+Its main functionality is to abstract away the complexity of diverse regional data infrastructures (e.g., different formats, interfaces, and permission procedures), and to provide Eligible Parties with a unified interface to request and consume data.

 ![Architecture diagram including all major systems related to the EDDIE Framework](../figures/eddie-architecture-overview.drawio.svg)